fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7d.md

 Replace all direct <i>localStorage</i> access in the application with calls to these functions.

 Also take the [useField](/en/part7/more_about_react_hooks) hook introduced earlier in this part into use in the forms.

-The rest of the tasks are common to both the Zustand and React Query versions.

 #### 7.16: Users view